alx9r/StructuredResource/README.md

 This rule does not apply to mandatory parameters.

 ### [ ] PR.13: Optional value-type public resource properties must be `[Nullable[T]]`.

+This rule does not apply to the `Ensure` public resource property.

 **Reason**